Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 The effect of the formula: a document that ranks 1st in the BM25 list and 1st in the dense list will have an RRF score of 1/(60+1) + 1/(60+1) ≈ 0.033.
 A document that ranks 1st in one list but 100th in the other will score 1/(60+1) + 1/(60+100) ≈ 0.022.
 Consistently high-ranked documents across multiple sources float to the top.
 Documents that are strong in only one source get discounted.
 This is the behavior you want: candidates that both BM25 and semantic search agree on are the most reliably relevant.

 RRF treats all ranked lists as equally authoritative.
-In practice you might know that for a particular query type — say, looking up a config constant by its exact name — BM25 should be weighted more heavily.
-Some systems implement weighted linear combination of normalized scores instead of RRF, using query classification to choose weights.
-This adds complexity but can improve precision for domain-specific query patterns.
+In practice you might know that for a particular query type — say, looking up a config constant by exact name — BM25 should dominate.
+Some teams implement weighted linear combination of normalized scores (min-max or z-score) instead of RRF, using a lightweight query classifier to set weights.
+BM25-heavy for exact identifier lookup; dense-heavy for conceptual queries like "how does this service handle retries."
+This adds real complexity and you should only go there if you have enough query traffic to measure the improvement.
+RRF with k=60 is a surprisingly robust default.

 Reranking: The Final Sorting Pass